docker/community/contribute.md

 ## Contributing to Tutorials ##

-Thank you so much for your interest in contributing to the [Docker](https://docker.com)community repo.
+Thank you so much for your interest in contributing to the [Docker](https://docker.com) community repo.
 Docker has open source in its DNA, and has always worked closely with the community.

 Just a few quick things to be aware of before you get started.